codingforeveryone/READMEs/contribution-workflow.md

 ##Setting up a local repository

-Before working with the READMEs repository we should install git and clone the repository to our local directory.
-Refer to [Git Basics]((http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#installing-git-on-mac)) for instructions on how to install Git (and glance over the [cheat sheet](http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#cheat-sheet) while you're there).
-Be aware that most beginners' guides to setting up Git out on the web assume that you will be making contributions via a fork. **In this workflow though we don't use forks (remote copies of the repository) but simply branches.**
+Before working with the READMEs repository we should install Git and clone the repository to our local directory.
+Refer to [Git Basics](http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#installing-git-on-mac) for instructions on how to install Git (and glance over the [cheat sheet](http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#cheat-sheet) while you're there).
+Be aware that most beginners' guides to setting up Git out on the web assume that you will be making contributions via a fork. **In this workflow, though, we don't use forks (remote copies of the repository), but simply branches.**

 Setting up Git without a fork is simpler.
 All you need to do is clone the remote repository: